chayleaf/notlua/README.md

   `state` and `vars`. `state` was mentioned above, but `vars` is a list of attrsets with `name` and `value`. `name` is the variable name, `value` is whatever user passed.
-The function must return `{code, expr}` for each binding, where `code` is the compiled code which the variable will be set to, and `expr` is whatever the user will receive in their callback.
+The function must return `{code, expr, local}` for each binding, where `code` is the compiled code which the variable will be set to, `expr` is whatever the user will receive in their callback, and `local` is whether the variable has to be local.
 - `state` currently has `moduleName` - a unique identifier to prefix your variables with, and `scope` - the amount of variables currently in scope.
 Whenever there are multiple statements in a block, a unique